-2. When your vegetarian guest offers to bring a dish, let them
+2. When your vegetarian or vegan guest offers to bring a dish, let them!

 When your meatless loved one brings something to the table, it’s a win all around.
 It’s one less side dish for you to make – and nobody goes away with a growling tummy.

 Will it mess with your menu?
 Possibly, but oh well!
 This is a great time to remember that Thanksgiving dinner isn’t about the perfect menu; it’s about gathering with the loved ones you’re thankful for.
 Okay, fine, and gorging yourself too – but we all know you don’t need to live in a Norman Rockwell painting to do that.